MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/personal-data-mgmt.md

 * **In-memory and in-transit data**: Application Insights tracks exceptions, requests, dependency calls, and traces.
 You'll often find personal data at the code and HTTP call level.
 Review exceptions, requests, dependencies, and traces tables to identify any such data.
 Use [telemetry initializers](../app/api-filtering-sampling.md) where possible to obfuscate this data.
 * **Snapshot Debugger captures**: The [Snapshot Debugger](../app/snapshot-debugger.md) feature in Application Insights lets you collect debug snapshots when Application Insights detects an exception on the production instance of your application.
 Snapshots expose the full stack trace leading to the exceptions and the values for local variables at every step in the stack.
 Unfortunately, this feature doesn't allow selective deletion of snap points or programmatic access to data within the snapshot.
 Therefore, if the default snapshot retention rate doesn't satisfy your compliance requirements, we recommend you turn off the feature.

-## Exporting and deleting personal data
+## Exporting, deleting, or purging personal data

-We __strongly__ recommend you restructure your data collection policy to stop collecting personal data, obfuscate or anonymize personal data, or otherwise modify such data until it's no longer considered personal.
+We __strongly__ recommend you restructure your data collection policy to stop collecting, filter out, obfuscate or anonymize personal data, or otherwise modify such data until it's no longer considered personal using [data collection transformations](../essentials/data-collection-transformations.md).
 In handling personal, data you'll incur costs in defining and automating a strategy, building an interface through which your customers interact with their data, and ongoing maintenance.
-It's also computationally costly for Log Analytics and Application Insights, and a large volume of concurrent Query or Purge API calls can negatively affect all other interactions with Log Analytics functionality.
+It's also computationally costly for Log Analytics and Application Insights, and a large volume of concurrent Query, Delete Data, or Purge API calls can negatively affect all other interactions with Log Analytics functionality.
 However, if you have to collect personal data, follow the guidelines in this section.

-> [!IMPORTANT]
+> [!NOTE]
->  While most purge operations complete much quicker, **the formal SLA for the completion of purge operations is set at 30 days** due to their heavy impact on the data platform.
-This SLA meets GDPR requirements.
-It's an automated process, so there's no way to expedite the operation.
+> Deleting or purging data doesn't affect billing.
+To control data retention costs, configure [data retention settings](data-retention-configure.md).

 ### View and export